Folks, Facts & Fun From February 1931

 Bela Lugosi became a naturalized U.S. citizen in 1931, and went on to become one of the top horror movie stars of the 1930s.
 By the time he died of a heart attack in 1956 at the age of 73, he had acquired over 115 film credits.

-He’d also acted himself into a type-cast corner as a villain, often a vampire, and often was relegated to second fiddle in horror films that included his friend/rival Boris Karloff.
+He’d also acted himself into a type-cast corner as a villain, often a vampire, and was usually relegated to second fiddle in horror films that included his friend/rival Boris Karloff.
 Lugosi was most well-known for playing Dracula in this 1931 movie, and he reprised the character for other films and TV:

 - Hollywood on Parade No. A-8 (1933), a film short with Eddie Borden, Rex Bell, and Marie Prevost.